cgq-qgc/pyhelp/docs/data.rst

 are needed by PyHelp to calculate the water balance for each cell of the grid with the HELP model.
-Data from any sources can be used, as long as the data are correctly formatted and saved in the working directory as coma-separated text files with the following names:
+Data from any sources can be used, as long as the data are correctly formatted and saved in the working directory as coma-separated text files named as :file:`precip_input_data.csv` for daily precipitation, :file:`airtemp_input_data.csv` for average air temperature, and :file:`solrad_input_data.csv` for global solar irradiance.

-- 1. Precipitation: :file:`precip_input_data.csv`
-- 2. Average air temperature: :file:`airtemp_input_data.csv`
-- 3. Global solar radiation: :file:`solrad_input_data.csv`

 An example of correctly formatted input weather data file is shown in :numref:`weather_datafile_example`.
 The first column of the data is used to store the dates in a `dd/mm/yyyy` format.
 Additional columns are used to store the data of the daily meteorological